 Wire EDM cutting is a subtype of electrical discharge machining that uses a fine metal wire to cut conductive metals.
 The process takes place in a specialized machine that keeps the wire and the workpiece submerged in deionized water.
 This fluid serves as insulation to prevent premature discharge, clear debris, and cool the wire and workpiece.

 During cutting, the electrified, CNC-controlled wire approaches the workpiece until it generates a spark.
 These controlled sparks can produce temperatures between 8,000 and 12,000 °C, which vaporizes and disperse the material into the surrounding fluid.
 The discharge process repeats until the desired cuts are achieved.
 Since these sparks also slowly erode the wire, the EDM machine constantly unspools fresh wire during operation.

-Applications of EDM Wire Cutting
+Applications of Electrical Discharge Machining Wire Cutting

 Wire EDM cutting only works with conductive materials such as steel and copper.
 (If the wire were to approach a non-conductive metal, there would be no electrical discharge to melt the material.)
 This process is highly versatile—it can be used to machine pieces ranging from small and delicate to large and very hard.
 EDM helps achieve manufacturing goals such as:

 Parts requiring the best possible surface finish

 Large or thick components with tight tolerance requirements down to ± 0.0001”

 Wire EDM is well known for creating even, sometimes mirror-like surface finishes.
 These results are possible because the process involves eroding rather than cutting the metal.

 With conventional cutting, hard materials generate so much friction that they require slow passes with special cutting tools.
 Similarly, brittle materials often lose material in uneven flakes that must later be smoothed with a grinder.